Joint Medical Program (JMP)

 Our innovative five-year degree will prepare you for a rewarding medical career and for a key role in the maintenance and promotion of individual and community health in Australia and around the world.

 The combined Bachelor of Medical Science (BMedSc) / Doctor of Medicine (MD) is an Extended Masters degree offered jointly by the University of Newcastle and University of New England in partnership with Hunter New England and Central Coast Local Health Districts.
+This change to the MD-JMP is subject to receiving accreditation from the Australian Medical Council in 2014.

 Known as the MD-JMP, this program has been developed in close consultation with doctors, health care providers, graduates and current students to ensure it is relevant and responsive to the rapidly changing health environment.
 You can choose to study in either Newcastle or Armidale and will receive both degrees after completion.